Vital Choice Footer logo

 Dunn adds that she’s seen Alaska Fish and Game’s monitoring system firsthand in Bristol Bay, likening it to the tech crew of a Broadway show, with announcements directing fishing crews about when the fishing is open or if there’s a stop.
 Fishermen are given ample time to prepare for either and given transparent explanations for why and when there would be a closure.

 It’s no small feat: Dunn says that her organization oversees 1,800 permit holders, with crews representing nearly all 50 states, (they’re still waiting on someone from Delaware) as fishermen come to Alaska in June for sockeye season.
-Thirty-foot vessels set out during the short season, fishing the bay and its nine river systems.
+Boats as long as 32 feet set out during the short season, fishing the bay and its nine river systems.
 Dunn marvels at the scope of it — 40 million fish in two months — saying, “That much fish harvested in such a short time.
 It’s wild, no pun intended.”

 bristol bay hero